In Association with Amazon.com

 • Mellem fortid og fremtid, 1969

-• Midler uden mål.
-1971
+• Midler uden mål, 1971

-• Uden mål - og med, moralske tanker, 1973
+• Uden mål - og med.
+Moralske tanker, 1973

-• Seneca, humanisted ved Neros hof, 1976 - Seneca: The Humanist at the Court of Nero (tr.
-W. Glyn Jones, 1984)
+• Seneca, humanisted ved Neros hof, 1976 - Seneca: The Humanist at the Court of Nero (translated by W. Glyn Jones, 1984)

 • Martin A. Hansen: The Book, 1978 (translator, with Anne Born)

-• Uprør fra midten, 1978 (with Niels I Meyer and K. Helweg-Pedersen) - Revolt from the Center (tr.
-Christine Hauch, 1981)
+• Uprør fra midten, 1978 (with Niels I Meyer and K. Helweg-Pedersen) - Revolt from the Center (translated by Christine Hauch, 1981)

 • Det gyldne middelvej, og andere debatindlæg i 1970erne, 1979 [The Golden Mean]